Huggies maker Kimberly-Clark warns of rising costs

 Bonnie Herzog, an analyst with Wells Fargo Securities, said in a report Tuesday that expectations for Kimberly-Clark were already "very weak heading into the quarter."
 She said she remains concerned about intensified pressure because of rising commodity costs.

-Shares of Kimberly-Clark (KMB) were down nearly 2% in late morning trading -- and the stock was missing out on a broader market rally.
+Shares of Kimberly-Clark (KMB) were flat in midday trading -- and the stock was missing out on a broader market rally.
 The Dow was up nearly 150 points and the Nasdaq hit a new all-time high.

 In addition to Huggies and Kleenex, Kimberly-Clark makes Pull-Ups as well as the Scott and Cottonelle brands of toilet paper.